Skip to main content

 The ISO extends these standards beyond Europe, and now many of the BS EN standards have been superseded by BS EN ISO standards.

 These standards allow all relevant properties of the fuel to be described, and also the internationally accepted test procedures to measure the various properties.
-As well as the physical and chemical characteristics of the fuel as it is, they also provides information on the source of the material.
+As well as the physical and chemical characteristics of the fuel as it is, they also provide information on the source of the material.

 Woodsure